-She is also much cheaper and easier than an incubator to operate.
+She is also much cheaper and more accessible than an incubator to operate.

 Possibly the only downside to having a hen hatch your chicks for you is that they aren’t quite as friendly to you as they would be coming from an incubator – after all, you aren’t Mama.

-If you choose to use an incubator rather than a hen, it does have some advantages, but also requires your attention daily (at least) for 21 days and beyond.
+If you choose to use an incubator rather than a hen, it has some advantages and requires your attention daily (at least) for 21 days and beyond.

 Where To Find Fertilized Eggs?

-At the airport they are picked up by the mail carrier and taken to the nearest post office where you will collect them.
+They are picked up by the mail carrier and taken to the nearest post office, where you will collect them at the airport.

 Setting Up an Incubator

-If you are hatching slightly more expensive or rare breeds, a step up to a something like a Brinsea may be better for you.
+If you are hatching more expensive or rare breeds slightly, a step up to something like a Brinsea may be better for you.